How X-ray Detection Makes Glass a Safer Packaging Option

 Eagle’s QuadView has been specifically designed for difficult-to-inspect glass packages, including those with curves and shapes that can cause challenges during inspection.
 The QuadView, as its name suggests, provides four-view detection for a more comprehensive inspection of containers up to 12” tall and 6” in diameter, overcoming potential blind spots.
 As with other Eagle systems, the QuadView also performs inline quality checks, including fill level inspection and package integrity, among other assessments and analyses.

-Click here to read an application note about inspection of jam in glass jars or go here to read about how one manufacturer found x-ray systems ensured total quality inspection of their glass-packaged products.
-You can also learn more about using x-ray systems in tall rigid containers by clicking here.
+Read an application note about inspection of jam in glass jars or read about how one manufacturer found x-ray systems ensured total quality inspection of their glass-packaged products.
+Learn more about x-ray systems for tall rigid containers here.

 Any Questions?
 We Are Here for You